About THE Artist

 Biography

-Zeinab Alhashemi is a leading Emirati conceptual artist known for her site-specific installations and large-scale public artworks.
-Her practice explores the rapid transformation of the UAE’s landscape in the wake of its construction and industrial booms.
-Through experimental use of materials and form, Alhashemi creates immersive installations that challenge viewers’ perceptions of their environment, often positioning them between the natural and the manufactured, offering subtle yet powerful reminders of human impact on the land.
+Zeinab Alhashemi is a leading Emirati conceptual artist recognized for her site-specific installations and monumental public artworks.
+Her practice reflects on the dramatic transformation of the UAE’s landscape in the wake of rapid urbanization and industrial growth.
+Through a distinctive approach to materiality and form, Alhashemi constructs immersive environments that challenge perceptions of place, often blurring the lines between the organic and the manufactured to underscore humanity’s evolving relationship with the land.

-Working across media, she reinterprets everyday materials through contemporary processes, drawing on the region’s cultural and physical topographies.
-Alhashemi’s work has been featured in major group exhibitions, art fairs, and biennials internationally, and she has completed significant public and private commissions across the UAE and the Gulf.
+She reimagines locally sourced and industrial materials through contemporary sculptural techniques, drawing inspiration from the cultural heritage and shifting geographies of the region.
+Her work has been exhibited in globally recognized art cities and featured in major exhibitions, art fairs, and museums.
+She has completed significant public and private commissions throughout the GCC.

 Artist Statement